Smush Parker: Early years

 Parker was born in Brooklyn to parents William "Bill" Henry Parker II and Robin Royal Parker.
 He attended Newtown High School in Elmhurst, Queens, where he was a star guard on their varsity basketball team.
-He then enrolled in the College of Southern Idaho as a freshman in the 1999–2000 season and transferred to play college basketball at Fordham University.
+He then enrolled in the College of Southern Idaho as a freshman in the 1999–2000 season and was originally going to be recruited by University of North Carolina due to being connected with Kenny Smith, who founded Parker's AAU basketball team.
+His recruitment proved unsuccessful due to his high school grades.
+Parker then transferred to play college basketball at Fordham University.
 Following his sophomore season at Fordham University, he entered the NBA in 2002 but went undrafted.
 During his sophomore season, he was Second Team All A-10 and Second Team NABC All-Region.

 Professional career

 Early career

-While Parker was not drafted out of college, the Cleveland Cavaliers signed him for the 2002–03 season.
+While Parker was not drafted out of college, he played with the Orlando Magic in the NBA Summer League in Orlando, against the Boston Celtics in Boston, before travelling west to play against the Utah Jazz in Utah while Parker was a member for the Toronto Raptors.
+He was then invited by the Cleveland Cavaliers to attend their vet camp and the team finally signed him for the 2002–03 season.

 In 2003, Parker signed with Aris Thessaloniki of the Greek League (FIBA Europe) and helped the team win the 2004 Greek Basketball Cup in the final against Olympiacos.
 He returned to the NBA in 2004 and played for the Detroit Pistons and the Phoenix Suns.